CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

    ![](../media/lab-06/image014.png)

    This is the default model the Lakehouse creates.
-However, there are some limitations with the default model (like ability to format measures, etc).
+However, there are some limitations with the default model (like the ability to format measures, etc).
 Also, we need only a subset of the tables in our model.
 So we will create a new semantic model.

 2. From the menu **,** on the top right **select the arrow next to SQL analytics endpoint**.